-- Brokerage service income was under budget by \$2,222,750 and brokerage service expenses were under budget by \$2,201,080 because of decreased trip volume due to the COVID-19 pandemic beginning in March 2020. - Fixed route service income was under budget by \$18,970 mainly due to decreased trip volume due to the COVID-19 pandemic.
-The fixed route service expense was over budget by \$60,712 due to direct application of software contracts, higher than expected property and liability insurance costs and a decrease in fuel expenses. - Demand response income was under budget by \$36,922 primarily due to a decrease in premium trip volume and the impact of the COVID-19 pandemic.
-Demand response expense was under budget by \$85,166 primarily due to a decrease in wages due to the impact of the COVID-19 pandemic. - Administrative salaries, taxes and fringe benefits were over budget by \$59,999 primarily due to an increase in the Authority's net pension liability and deferred outflows and inflows of resources of \$12,720, which is a non-reimbursable cost at this time. - Administrative expenses were under budget \$85,688 due to lower than expected utility costs, allocation of direct software costs to other departments, reduced travel expenses, and cost savings measures.
+- Brokerage service income was under budget by \$2,948,737 and brokerage service expenses were under budget by \$2,897,105 because of decreased trip volume due to the COVID-19 pandemic. - Fixed route service income was under budget by \$87,634 mainly due to decreased trip volume due to the COVID-19 pandemic.
+The fixed route service expense was under budget by \$199,614 due to a reduction in management fees due to a staff opening, a decrease in software fees, fuel and lower than expected wages due to lack of overtime. - Demand response income was under budget by \$28,622 primarily due to a decrease in premium trip volume and the impact of the COVID-19 pandemic.
+Demand response expense was under budget by \$137,077 primarily due to reduced scheduled hours and trip demand as a result of the COVID-19 pandemic. - Administrative salaries, taxes and fringe benefits were under budget by \$33,183 due to lower than expected medical insurance costs and a lower than expected distribution of pension costs. - Administrative expenses were under budget \$86,140 in total due to a lower than expected interest rate on the revenue anticipation note payable, less costs incurred as a result of the inability to travel and complete training, lower utilities costs, and lower professional fees.